Gaoyuan-Li/optICA_updated/README.md

 ## Update - 2/26/2024

+###### General Updates

+Fixed numpy sparse matrix and the order of creating folder to get compatible with large amount of cores

+## Update - 2/21/2024

 ###### General Adaptations

 The scripts have been adapted for compatibility with **Python 3.12** and **scikit-learn 1.4.1**